CoBr8/discord_bot/README.md

 ## Description

-DiscordBot is a lightweight Discord bot designed to demonstrate custom logging, message handling, and fun interactive behavior inside a Discord server.
+DiscordBot is a Discord bot designed to demonstrate custom logging, message handling, and fun interactive behavior inside a Discord server.

 The bot can:

 * Log activity to both console and file.
-* Respond to simple commands (e.g., `$hello`).
+* Respond to simple commands (e.g., `!hello`).
 * Randomly send messages from a predefined list.
 * Monitor for banned words and react accordingly.
-* Include an Easter egg triggered by repeated mentions of "beetlejuice."
+* Include an Easter egg triggered by repeated mentions of a word.

 This project is a starting point for experimenting with Discord bots using Python and [discord.py](https://discordpy.readthedocs.io/).
 It can be extended with additional commands and features.

+This bot is also equipped with a progress saved game.
+A user can use the `!guess` command followed (in the same message) by a sentence, paragraph, or grouping of words.
+If any of those words are in the "theme" sets, the bot will respond (currently set up as the "botting" channel) with a success message and what words were correct.
+The bot stores the user's guessed words in a json file, as well as the guild's total guessed words.
+Python's regex module is used to seperate the words in the message.

 ---